Catholic "New Urbanist" Town

 1 Comments:

-At 3:26 PM, James K.A.
+James K.A.
 Smith said…

 Thanks for pointing to the links for this, Matt.
 I saw in the paper that Monaghan has pulled back a bit from this, or at least from its promised "cloister" effect.
 But when we start reading Ruskin, we'll see that there _is_ something to this idea of a faith-based community.
 Or even when we broach Aristotle on Tuesday, the issue will be: can a city be a community without a common vision of the Good?